So what is multimedia? (And what can it do for you?)

 - A slide show of old family photos that have been gathering dust in the closet.

 - Promotional videos for community non-profits.

 - Presentations for special gatherings such as Veteran’s Day, Labor Day, etc.

 - Funny videos of a gathering, event, or other topic. (e.g., the SIG production of God Created Children.)

 - A video of that “Trip Of A Lifetime” that could be truly memorable.

 - Educational videos like the SIG has produced for the Camera Club. (e.g., Foam-Core Mounting Your Photograph.)

 How can the Multimedia SIG help you?

-The exchange of ideas and information is one of the best features of our SIG and this takes place in the Black & White/Ansel Adams Room every Thursday at 9:30 a.m. in the weekly discussions.
-Click on the Calendar link below to see what we’ve been up to, and what the upcoming topics will be.
+The exchange of ideas and information is one of the best features of our SIG and this takes place in the discussions in the Ansel Adams Room found in the Camera Club every Thursday at 9:30 a.m..
+Click on the Calendar link to see what we’ve been up to, and what the upcoming topics will be.
 This schedule is sometimes a moving target, so check back occasionally to make sure you’re up-to-date!